nodejscn/node-api-cn/perf_hooks/histogram_disable.md

 * Returns: {boolean}

-Disables the event loop delay sample timer.
+Disables the update interval timer.
 Returns `true` if the timer was stopped, `false` if it was already stopped.